-Canadian national trade organizations may access up to $400,000 in annual funding to cover up to 75% of the cost for new or expanded international business development (IBD) activities that benefit an entire industry: organization’s members and non-members alike.
+Canadian national industry associations and trade organizations may access up to $250,000 in annual funding.
+We will cover up to 50% of eligible costs for new or expanded international business development (IBD) activities that benefit an entire industry: organization’s members and non-members alike.

-Research, studies, international business development strategy updates, market diversification strategies
+Creating/updating strategy for international business development or market diversification

 Who can apply?